scott-bergler/digest/server/discord_oauth2.md

  - Our server will then use the Access Token & Refresh Tokens to get the user's data according to the scopes we requested.

+### Tuesday's Next Steps
+1. Save the access token to our dummy database
+2. Save the refresh token to our dummy database
+3. Write an endpoint to get the users data from discord
+   - This would require the access token
+4. Write an endpoint to refresh the access token